 By appointment only: Ph 791-5115

 “Work selections for the Crawl can come from connections made at former shows or in our respective professional fields, through our artist network that the Downtown Arts Alliance has helped to build, [even digitally through social media].
 Digital media is quickly changing the artistic landscape and changing the old ways of doing things.
 We look for artists that will exhibit work that will best align with the Crawl’s mission – to educate and expose our 318 community to fine art, in many different forms or mediums, at a free venue.
 ARENDER studio is always seeking to bring in something fresh that might push the envelope one Crawl or might uphold traditional artistic ideals the next.
 Supporting the artist community by guiding the narrative of our shows and bringing in the community to buy from local, regional and national artist…that’s what keeps us opening the doors 6 times a year for this event.” – Brad Arender, curator and director of ARENDER studio + gallery.

-The ARENDER is located at 131 Art Alley in Monroe.
+ARENDER studio + gallery is located at 131 Art Alley in Monroe.

 Big Room Gallery